 The Detroit Wallpaper Company is an environmental graphics company that specializes in custom wallpaper.
-Our unique approach to design and manufacturing have been the driving forces behind our comprehensive offerings of pattern and color.
+Our unique approach to design and manufacturing has been the driving force behind our comprehensive offerings of pattern and color.
 We work with residential and commercial clients to achieve their visions of a unique and customized space full of color and pattern.

 We haven’t always been the champions of bespoke we are today.
-We started off with an idea and the passion to carry us along.
-Our First business was under the name Great Wall Custom coverings in 2004.
+We started off with an idea, and the passion to carry us along.
+Our First business was under the name, Great Wall Custom Coverings, in 2004.
 This company was more of a boutique printing company that was geared toward the residential client.
 We mostly produced custom wall murals on wallpaper based on our library of high quality photographs.
-In working with clients we started becoming a full service graphic design company to create original murals using all sorts of artistic influences and motifs.
+In working with clients, we started becoming a full service graphic design company to create original murals using all sorts of artistic influences and motifs.
 Our clients’ vision became our only goal.
-This was very successful for us but was limited by the amount of design time we had for each project.
+This was successful for us, but was limited by the amount of design time we had for each project.
 We also started getting requests for wallpaper reproductions of patterns that were out of print.
-We would digitally scan the sample and recreate the pattern to produce new rolls.
-This service was not available elsewhere at the time and became a valuable resource for our clients and interior designers alike.
-As time went on we evolved again.
-Designers wanted to produce wallpaper patterns of their own design and we obliged once more.
+We would digitally scan the sample, recreate the complete pattern repeat, and produce new rolls.
+This service was not available elsewhere at the time, and became a valuable resource for our clients and interior designers alike.
+As time went on, we evolved again.
+Designers wanted to produce wallpaper patterns of their own design, and we obliged once more.
 Private label relationships became a significant portion of our business.

-We now offer many different types of wallpaper from our standard eco-friendly material to our commercial material options and even a digitally printed metallic grass cloth, pioneering the technique.
-We look forward to the future to continue to innovate our line of patterns and material types and are currently exploring the new horizons of 3D digitally printing and textiles.
+We now offer many different types of wallpaper; from our standard eco-friendly material, commercial material options, and even a digitally printed metallic grass cloth.
+We look forward to a future filled with continued innovations in pattern and material offerings.
 Keep an eye on us.
 The best is yet to come.

 Product With Purpose

-Here at The Detroit Wallpaper Company we are committed to art and design but not at the expense of our environment.
-We are striving to produce our custom wallpaper in the most socially responsible ways we can.
+Here at The Detroit Wallpaper Company, we are committed to art and design, but not at the expense of our environment.
+We strive to produce our custom wallpaper in the most socially responsible ways we can.

 Ink is the next major component of our production process.
-We choose Latex inks to print with for a few reasons.
-Latex is water-based and produces a durable finish.
-It contains no harmful chemicals and is odorless.
-Pets and children are safe in homes with The Detroit Wallpaper Company line of custom wallpapers
+We choose Latex inks to print with for a multitude of reasons: Latex is water-based, produces a durable finish, contains no harmful chemicals, and it is odorless.
+Pets and children are safe in homes with The Detroit Wallpaper Company line of custom wallpapers.

 The Detroit Wallpaper Company goes one step further to reduce our corporate carbon footprint.
-We have even been thoughtful about our designs as well.
-Our patterns are primarily straight match and we can produce custom roll lengths.
-This allows our clients to order only the yardage they need and reduce waste yet again.
+We've even been thoughtful about our design repeats.
+Our patterns are primarily straight match, and we produce custom roll lengths.
+This allows our clients to only order the yardage they need, reducing waste yet again.
 We want to make sure as little of our wallpaper as possible ends up in a landfill.

 There is an evolving cornucopia of Detroit-area based designers and makers creating home goods, enabling the consumer in the know to design every aspect of their abode with products from the Motor City.